Details

 Linking to a Form (via a URL)

-You can also link directly to the form - this is handy for sharing the form on social media, in an SMS, etc.
+You can also link directly to the form - this is handy for sharing the form on social media, via online chat or in an SMS.

 - Select Lists and Forms from the sidebar.